ftlabs/ftcolumnflow/README.md

 FTColumnflow is a fully Test-Driven codebase.
 Modifcations to the code should have an accompanying test case added to verify the new feature, or confirm the regression or bug is fixed.

-**NOTE: as of 73d83b0ad601bf2f2cac7ce62a524dc9bffcc8a9 on 28th June 2012, FTColumnflow no longer uses JsTestDriver as a test framework - we found it was too limited in scope, and that Buster.js fulfilled all the features and more.**
+**NOTE: as of [28th June 2012](https://github.com/ftlabs/ftcolumnflow/commit/73d83b0ad601bf2f2cac7ce62a524dc9bffcc8a9), FTColumnflow no longer uses JsTestDriver as a test framework - we found it was too limited in scope, and that Buster.js fulfilled all the features and more.**

 FTColumnflow uses [Buster.js](http://busterjs.org/) as a TDD framework.
 This requires Node and NPM - installation instructions are at [http://busterjs.org/docs/getting-started/](http://busterjs.org/docs/getting-started/).
 Buster.js creates an HTTP server to which any number of real browsers can be attached; the tests will be performed on each browser.